GrumpyRobot21/GrumpyRobot21/README.md

 ***
 ## **Code Institute Hackathons**

 I have participated in the following code institute hackathons.
-I found these to be a fabulous learning experience and really good fun.
+These were a fabulous learning experience and really good fun.
 It was great to be able to collaborate with other developers as part of a team to produce a project within a set deadline.
-It has also been a great introduction to the use of the Agile methodology and to see it in action.
+It has also been a great introduction to the use of the Agile methodology.

 - July 2022 Hackathon []